Puerto Rico exits bankruptcy after grueling debt negotiation

 The board has clashed several times with Pierluisi and previous administrations, particularly on a proposal to reduce certain monthly pension benefits that was ultimately scrapped.

-The plan also deposits $1.5 billion into public pension systems and creates a pension reserve trust that will be funded with more than $10 billion in upcoming years.
+The plan also creates a public pension reserve trust that will be funded with more than $10 billion in upcoming years.

 “For decades, past governments have neglected to put aside enough money,” Jaresko said.